-How to Buy a Campus LAN Switch for maximum network performance?
+A Complete Guide to Select a Campus LAN Switch

-With time campus LAN switches have progressed a lot in terms of integration, performance, and configuration specification (an ever-increasing number) but still, the campus LAN design model is more or less the same for quite a while.
+With time, campus switches have progressed a lot in terms of integration, performance, and configuration specification (an ever-increasing number), but still, the campus LAN design model has been more or less the same for quite a while.
 Marketing tactics used by switch vendors and a growing number of features have made it rather difficult to distinguish between campus core switches, distribution layer switches, and access layer switches.

 Below is a brief description of factors to consider when choosing a campus LAN switch.
 It is important to note that these factors depend upon whether the required switch is for access, distribution, or core.

 Performance, reliability, redundancy, QoS capability, port speed, port types, and scalability are vital features of any core switch.
-These factors must be carefully studied when selecting network core switches.
+These factors must be carefully studied when selecting a core layer of campus LAN switch.

-Redundancy in the power supply is critical for core switches, due to higher workload core switches get hotter compared to access and distribution switches.
+Redundancy: Redundancy in the power supply is critical for core switches, due to higher workload core switches getting hotter compared to access and distribution switches.
 A redundant cooling system is also desirable to tackle this issue.

 Layer 3 function, forwarding rate, port density, and port seed are factors to consider when selecting a distribution layer switch.
 Layer 3 function means processing Layer 3 data which involves inter-VLAN routing and forwarding functions.
 VLAN routing enables communication of multiple VLANs and forwarding functions help ease the workload of core switches.